jseok1/synth/README.md

 From a variable naming/thinking point of view, inModule vs. outModule is from the context of cables.

+There are two entities managed by the rack: modules and cables.
+From the React side, the creation and deletion of modules and cables are tied to component lifecycles, namely through effects.
+Therefore, the React side never had to know anything about the logic of the application.

 ## Useful Resources
 https://www.earlevel.com/main/
 https://dsp.stackexchange.com/questions/2555/help-with-equations-for-exponential-adsr-envelope